joseriveraphd/cyclistic_r_tableau/README.md

 rides during lunch hours.
 In contrast, hourly ride use becomes more evenly distributed over the weekend.

-Therefore, <b>the key performance metrics for the newsletter are the number of rides per customer type based on geospatial clusters, weekday vs workday, and time of day (e.g. lunch).</b>
+Therefore, <b>the key performance metrics are the number of rides per customer type based on geospatial groups, weekday vs workday, and time of day (e.g. lunch).</b>

-# Preliminary insights on Cyclistic ride lengths
+# Additional insights on Cyclistic ride lengths

 The mean workday ride length/duration for casual riders was approximately 24 minutes, and the median was \~14 minutes.
 In contrast,